One of the most powerful aspects of using WordPress is that you don’t need to have technical skills like editing code to successfully manage a site.

 A table of all your code snippets will display in the ‘HTML Snippets’ admin screen …

-You can insert shortcodes into your content in the WordPress visual editor.
+You can add shortcodes to your content directly in the WordPress visual editor.

-To place the code into your content via a shortcode, simply open your page or post and select where you would like the code embedded …
+To place the code into your content via a shortcode, simply open your widget, page, or post and click where you would like your code to display …

-(Shortcodes can be added in the WordPress visual editor.)
+(You can paste shortcodes into your content directly in the WordPress visual editor.)

-After publishing, preview and test the script to ensure that the code is working ok …
+After publishing, preview and test your script to ensure that everything is working ok …

-- If you delete or deactivate a snippet but the plugin is left active, your shortcode will not display in your content.
-The plugin will automatically fix the content so that no gaps will be detected by visitors.
+- If you deactivate or delete a snippet but leave the plugin active, your shortcode will not display in your content.

-- If the HTML Snippets plugin is deactivated, your shortcode will appear as a line of text in your content (you will need to manually delete the shortcode wherever it’s been placed).
+- If the plugin is deactivated, your shortcode will show up as a line of text in your content.

-(If you deactivate the HTML Snippets plugin, the shortcode will show up as text in your content)
+(If you deactivate the HTML Snippets plugin, the shortcode text will appear in the content)

-EmbedIt Pro is similar to the HTML Snippets plugin, with some added features.
+EmbedIt Pro gives you similar functionality to the previously described plugin, with some additional features.

-Once the plugin has been installed, a new menu item called HTML Snippets will display in your dashboard menu …
+After installing and activating EmbedIt Pro, a new menu item called HTML Snippets will be added to your main menu …

 (EmbedIt Pro plugin menu)

-To create a new snippet, click on HTML Snippets > Add New, paste your code, give your snippet a name and click the Publish button …
+To create a new shortcode, click on HTML Snippets > Add New, paste your script, give your snippet a title and click Publish …

-You will see that a couple of new items will be added to your Editor toolbar: HTML Snippet and Custom Field…
+Two new items will appear in your Visual Editor menu toolbar: Embed HTML Snippet and Embed From Custom Field…

-(The plugin adds new menu items to the WordPress visual editor toolbar)
+(The plugin adds new menu buttons to the visual editor)

-You can use the HTML Snippet button to add a shortcode to your pages.
-With the cursor location selected, click on the HTML Snippet button to select and insert your snippet in your text …
+You can use the HTML Snippet button to add shortcodes to your pages.
+With the cursor location selected, click on the HTML Snippet button to select and insert the code snippet in your text …

-A small window will pop up on your screen allowing you to insert any of the HTML Snippets you have created.
-Type in the name of the HTML Snippet you want to add into your page/post and click the ‘OK’ button to proceed …
+A popup window will display on your screen allowing you to insert any of the HTML Snippets you have stored.
+Select the HTML Snippet you would like embedded into your post/page and click OK to proceed …

-Your shortcode will be inserted in the location of your cursor …
+The shortcode will be inserted in the location you have specified …

 (Update to save your settings)

-View your post or page and test your script.
-The code should display in your content in the location you have specified …
+View your updated post or page and test your script.
+The script should have been added to your content …

 (Content with script added)

-While you are logged into your WordPress backend, you should see an ‘Edit Snippet’ button displayed below the area where your code snippet has been added.
-This allows you to make adjustments to scripts “on the fly” (this is useful if you need to edit code parameters, video sizes, etc.)
+While you are logged into your admin, an ‘Edit Snippet’ button should display below where your code has been added.
+This allows you to update your script “on the fly” (this is useful if you need to change code parameters, video sizes, etc.)

 To update your script, click on the Edit Snippet button …

-The Edit HTML Snippet screen will open in your web browser.
-Make your necessary changes to the code and save.
-All posts and pages will be automatically updated with the new changes …
+This takes you to the Edit HTML Snippet screen.
+Make the required changes to the code and resave.
+All content will update automatically with the changes …

 (Edit, update, and republish your code to make global changes)